cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 ![Computation Graph](./images/what-is-tf-simple-graph.png)

+The nodes are the computations to be performed and the edges is where data (the tensors) flows from one edge to another (and now we have the pieces for the
+name: _TensorFlow_).

-Putting it all together, the computation, the TensorFlow equivalent and its
+Putting it all together: the computation, the TensorFlow equivalent and its graph showing the nodes (computations) and edges (where data flows from one node to the next):
-graph:

 ![Computation Graph](./images/what-is-tf-all-together.png)